climberig/climberig.github.io/cv.md

 My name is Igor Kuplevich.
 I live in Berkeley (California) and work as a software engineer at Fitbit.
 I like solving problems and mastering skills
 <a href="/skills" target="_blank">http://climberig.com/skills</a>.
 I enjoy hard work and thrive when faced with difficulties.

 As an engineer, I have created many projects used by millions of people every day.
-I've done some cool things outside of work too <a href="/outside-work" target="_blank">http://climberig.com/outside-work</a>.
+I've done some cool things outside of work too
+<a href="/off-work" target="_blank">http://climberig.com/off-work</a>.

-After more than a decade in the software industry, I have a couple things to say about software, engineers, interviews, motivation, etc <a href="/misc-eng" target="_blank">http://climberig.com/misc-eng</a>.
+After more than a decade in the software industry, I have a couple things to say about software, engineers, interviews, motivation, etc
+<a href="/misc-eng" target="_blank">http://climberig.com/misc-eng</a>.

 **Work**

-* Fitbit, June 2012 - current, Software Engineer
+* Fitbit, June 2012 - current, Software Engineer (40th employee)
+Released many projects, came up with a few good ideas, shared them via internal blog.

-* University of California Berkeley, May 2009 - June 2012, Software Engineer
+* University of California Berkeley, May 2009 - June 2012, Software Engineer<br/>
+Implemented projects for students and staff.

-* Other software companies since 2005
+* Other software companies since 2005<br/>
+Started my career in Belarus and moved to USA in 2008 after graduating from the university.

 **Education**

 I graduated from Belarussian State University (best university in Belarus) in 2008 with Masters in Mathematics.
 Additionally, I took computer science classes and have worked as a software engineer since I was 19 years old.

 **Memorable Software Projects**